Intro To Nonprofit Accounting: Lesson 6

-What is an Internal Control?
+What Is An Internal Control?

 The examples go on and on, but remember, internal controls protect your assets and people.
-With a complete internal controls system in place you can rest easy knowing that the chain is strong.
+With a complete internal controls system in place you can rest easy knowing the chain is strong.